Zetland, New South Wales

 Zetland is an inner southern suburb of Sydney, New South Wales, Australia.
 It is located 4 kilometres south of the Sydney central business district, in the local government area of the City of Sydney.
 Zetland recorded a population of 12,622 at the 2021 census.

-Zetland is part of the Green Square Town Centre district which is an affluent area due to its close proximity to Commonwealth Bank's campus-style headquarters, as well as other high-income employers in the financial services, software, and technology industries.
+Zetland is part of the Green Square Town Centre district.
 The Green Square Plaza is surrounded by Sydney's newest high street, Ebsworth Street, the Gunyama Park Aquatic Centre, parklands, upscale and luxurious apartments, a library, and retail tenancies controlled by Mirvac.

 Zetland is a residential suburb with medium- to high-density residential areas.

 History

-Zetland was named for Thomas Dundas, 2nd Earl of Zetland, who was a friend of Governor Sir Hercules Robinson.
+Zetland was named after Zetland Lodge, a horse training stable established in 1874 by Governor Sir Hercules Robinson.
+The stable was presumably named after Thomas Dundas, 2nd Earl of Zetland, Grand Master of the British Masons from 1844 to 1870, who was a friend of Governor, himself a mason.
 Zetland is an archaic spelling of Shetland.